It's Over 9000!: Spread

 A YouTube Poop of the scene from the episode was originally uploaded by YouTuber Weston "Kajetokun" Durant on October 17, 2006, as an inside joke for his friends, making fun of how Drummond phrased the English line to fit Vegeta's on-screen mouth movements, which were animated to fit the original Japanese line.
 He was surprised when he discovered that the video had attracted 20,000 views the following day.
 The video was later linked to by the front page of the VG Cats website, where it attracted a further 200,000 views.
 The popularity of the meme quickly spread, inspiring a series of remix videos on YouTube, various image macros and demotivational posters on 4chan, as well as parody sites dedicated to the phrase.
 The meme's notoriety reached its initial peak in 2007, when 4chan moderators implemented a word filter that would turn any mentions of the number 7 into "over 9000".
 The most viewed video clip uploaded on YouTube which references the phrase has received over 15 million views to date; various parodies and spoofs of the clip receive a large number of views on YouTube as well.

-According to Elvy, "It's over 9000!" phrase has attained recognition to the point that it has become one of internet culture's favorite phrases.
+According to Elvy, the "It's over 9000!" phrase has attained recognition to the point that it has become one of internet culture's favorite phrases.
 The absence of the "It's Over 9000" phrase in the 2020 game Dragon Ball Z: Kakarot was considered conspicuous by Paul Tamburro of GameRevolution, who argued that the meme is iconic and immensely popular to warrant its inclusion or reference, even if the phrase itself may have originated as a mistranslation.